Taft Court

 The Taft Court refers to the Supreme Court of the United States from 1921 to 1930, when William Howard Taft served as Chief Justice of the United States.
 Taft succeeded Edward Douglass White as Chief Justice after the latter's death, and Taft served as Chief Justice until his resignation, at which point Charles Evans Hughes was nominated and confirmed as Taft's replacement.
 Taft was also the nation's 27th president (1909–13); he is the only person to serve as both President of the United States and Chief Justice.
+Two of the associate justices who served with Taft (Willis Van Devanter and Mahlon Pitney) were also appointed by him.

-The Taft Court continued the Lochner era and largely reflected the conservatism of the 1920s.
+The Taft Court continued the Lochner era and largely reflected the conservative trend of the 1920s.
 The Taft Court is also notable for being the first court able to exert some control over its own docket, as the Judiciary Act of 1925 instituted the requirement that almost all cases receive a writ of certiorari from four justices before appearing before the Supreme Court.

 Membership

 The Taft Court began in 1921 when President Warren Harding appointed former President William Howard Taft to replace Chief Justice Edward Douglass White, who Taft himself had made Chief Justice in 1910.
-The Taft Court began with Taft and eight members of the White Court: Joseph McKenna, Oliver Wendell Holmes, Jr., William R. Day, Willis Van Devanter, Mahlon Pitney, James Clark McReynolds, Louis Brandeis, and John Hessin Clarke.
+The Taft Court began with Taft and eight members of the White Court: Joseph McKenna, Oliver Wendell Holmes Jr., William R. Day, Willis Van Devanter, Mahlon Pitney, James Clark McReynolds, Louis Brandeis, and John Hessin Clarke.
 In 1922 and 1923, Harding appointed George Sutherland, Pierce Butler, and Edward Terry Sanford to replace Day, Pitney, and Clarke.
 In 1925, President Calvin Coolidge appointed Harlan F. Stone to replace the retiring McKenna.